cyrex562/imgui-rs/README.md

                      - renamed IsMouseHoveringAnyWindow() to IsAnyWindowHovered() for consistency.
 Kept inline redirection function (will obsolete).
                      - renamed IsMouseHoveringWindow() to IsWindowRectHovered() for consistency.
 Kept inline redirection function (will obsolete).
  - 2017/08/20 (1.51) - renamed GetStyleColName() to GetStyleColorName() for consistency.
- - 2017/08/20 (1.51) - added PushStyleColor(ImGuiCol idx, ImU32 col) overload, which _might_ cause an "ambiguous call" compilation error if you are using ImColor() with implicit cast.
+ - 2017/08/20 (1.51) - added PushStyleColor(ImGuiColor idx, ImU32 col) overload, which _might_ cause an "ambiguous call" compilation error if you are using ImColor() with implicit cast.
 Cast to ImU32 or ImVec4 explicily to fix.
  - 2017/08/15 (1.51) - marked the weird IMGUI_ONCE_UPON_A_FRAME helper macro as obsolete. prefer using the more explicit ImGuiOnceUponAFrame type.
  - 2017/08/15 (1.51) - changed parameter order for BeginPopupContextWindow() from (const char*,int buttons,bool also_over_items) to (const char*,int buttons,bool also_over_items).
 Note that most calls relied on default parameters completely.
  - 2017/08/13 (1.51) - renamed ImGuiCol_Column to ImGuiCol_Separator, ImGuiCol_ColumnHovered to ImGuiCol_SeparatorHovered, ImGuiCol_ColumnActive to ImGuiCol_SeparatorActive.
 Kept redirection enums (will obsolete).